 Eligibility criteria and documents required

-Anyone can open a trading account with Bajaj Financial Securities Limited if they meet the basic criteria mentioned below.
+Anyone can open a Trading account if they meet the basic criteria mentioned below.
 You will need four documents and a photograph handy while opening the account.

 Eligibility criteria: